bahrus/custom-enhancements/README.md

 Another example:  Currently if I go to https://walmart.com and right click and inspect their tile elements, I see some "react fiber" objects attached (__reactFiber$...), full of properties like memoizedProps, refs (a function) etc.  And reactProps (__reactProps$...), also a function prototype containing properties and methods.

-Other examples include closure, wiz, knockout.js, JQueryUI, also using names that typically start with an underscore.
+Other examples include closure, wiz, knockout.js, JQueryUI, HTMX, also using names that typically start with an underscore (HTMX uses dashes in the property name).

 Clearly, they don't want to "break the web" with these naming conventions, but combine two such libraries together, and chances arise of a conflict.
 And such naming conventions don't lend themselves to a very attractive api when being passed values from externally (such as via a framework).